15

 1

-• \$\begingroup\$ Feels a bit wrong suggesting golfs to something over 10 years old, but I may as well note that this can be shaved down a good 5 bytes, by factoring the whole d(m r b)b pattern into m (with a bit of help from the Applicative instance for functions), then using that to convert s to pointfree. \$\endgroup\$ Jul 5, 2021 at 15:25
+• \$\begingroup\$ Feels a bit wrong suggesting golfs to something over 10 years old, but I may as well note that this can be shaved down a good 5 bytes, by factoring the whole d(m r b)b pattern into m (with a bit of help from the Applicative instance for functions), then using that to convert s to pointfree. \$\endgroup\$ Commented Jul 5, 2021 at 15:25

 1